franciskershaw/game-of-fives/README.md

 1. **Homepage, containing:**
     * The game title
-    * A tagline whose content changes depending on the user's play history
+    * A tagline, the content of which changes depending on the user's play history
     * Hand images from the game itself
     * A play button which launches a modal offering the user different difficulty choices
     * A rules button which launches a modal and carousel explaining the rules in three slides
     * An overall wins vs loss record for returning users
-    * A staggered entry animation presenting all of the above content in order of greatest impact
+    * A staggered entry animation presenting all of the above content in order of greatest impact and importance

 2. **Game page, containing:**
     * Current game information, including scores and overall wins vs loss record for returning users